whatyouhide/whatyouhide.github.io/content/posts/2015-12-05-using-c-from-elixir-with-nifs/index.md

 }
 ```

-There are two NIF-specific types here: `ERL_NIF_TERM` and `ErlNifEnv`. `ERL_NIF_TERM` is a "wrapper" type that represents all Erlang types (like binary, list, tuple, and so on) in C. We'll have to use functions provided by `erl_nif.h` in order to convert an `ERL_NIF_TERM` to a C value (or multiple C values) and viceversa. `ErlNifEnv` is just the Erlang environment the NIF is executed in, and we'll mostly just pass this around without actually doing anything with it.
+There are two NIF-specific types here: `ERL_NIF_TERM` and `ErlNifEnv`. `ERL_NIF_TERM` is a "wrapper" type that represents all Erlang types (like binary, list, tuple, and so on) in C. We'll have to use functions provided by `erl_nif.h` in order to convert a `ERL_NIF_TERM` to a C value (or multiple C values) and vice versa. `ErlNifEnv` is just the Erlang environment the NIF is executed in, and we'll mostly just pass this around without actually doing anything with it.

 Let's take a look at the arguments for `fast_compare` (which are the same for all NIFs):